 “We know that when someone is first diagnosed with an upper GI cancer, they can feel incredibly overwhelmed, alone and unsure where to turn to for trusted information.
 Since Pancare’s inception, our aim has always been to be the source of specialist information that will help patients and their families feel empowered and supported”, Mr Hawkins said.

 “The new website takes a deep dive into each type of upper GI cancer; helping patients and their families understand a recent diagnosis, treatment options and ways they can optimise their health while living with cancer.
 People can digest this information in their own time or if they are in need additional support, they can use our online booking system to book a call with our PanSupport team, including our upper GI specialist nurse.
 The important message is, that no matter where you live, Pancare is here to support you”, he said.

-The delivery of the nine-month project, in collaboration with a working group and Pancare’s Medical Advisory Board, builds on the acquisition of the PanSupport website from the University of Melbourne last year.
+The delivery of the nine-month project, in collaboration with a working group and Pancare’s Medical Advisory Committee, builds on the acquisition of the PanSupport website from the University of Melbourne last year.
 The new website also provides information and referral pathways for healthcare professionals working in upper GI cancer care as well as meaningful ways for individuals within the upper GI cancer community to get involved and support the work of the Foundation.

 “The launch of the new site is a testament of our commitment to the thousands of Australians impacted by upper GI cancers every year, the health care professionals who support them and our research community who are dedicated to improving survival rates.
 We look forward to continually enhancing information on the site and responding to the needs of patients and their families”, Mr Hawkins said.